 Trump stands alone in his view.
 In 2005 the United Nations special rapporteur on torture, Juan Mendez stated that waterboarding is torture—”immoral and illegal”.

 American and European officials including former CIA Director Leon Panetta have called “enhanced interrogation” a euphemism for torture.
 In July 2014, the European Court of Human Rights formally ruled that “enhanced interrogation” is torture (5).
 In 2009 President Barack Obama and Attorney General Eric Holder said that certain of the techniques are torture.

 Enhanced interrogation is a euphemism for certain torture techniques.
 The US Senate Select Committee on Intelligence’s Study of the CIA‘s detention and interrogation activity from 2001-2009 (4) describes ‘enhanced interrogation’ techniques including slapping, walling, stress positioning, cramped confinement, sleep deprivation, confinement with insects, waterboarding, sexual humiliation, forcible high volume IV injections, extreme temperatures, and the rectal infusion of pureed food.

-They compromise the moral authority of countries that use them.
-They brutalise victims and perpetrators alike.
-They kill people.
-They are universally agreed to be morally and legally unacceptable, to be abhorrent and outside the values and behavioural codes that we claim for ourselves as humans.
+These behaviours are universally agreed to be morally and legally abhorrent and outside the moral norms that we claim for ourselves as humans.
 Almost every country in the world has banned torture.
 191 out of 193 countries have signed UN treaties against torture.
 Even countries that we know employ torture routinely deny and condemn it.